Synthetixio/synthetix-v3/markets/spot-market/README.md

 ### Referral Fees

 Market owner can set different addresses (referrers) to receive a portion (or all) of the exchange (fixed: async/atomic) fees.
-Once a referrer is set, on any trade, via the optional `referrer` parameter, the trader or trade initiator can specify a referrer and a portion of the fees get sent to the referrer during the transaction.
-ONLY exchange fees are eligible for referrers.
+Once a referrer is set, on any trade, via the optional `referrer` parameter, the trader or trade initiator can specify a referrer and a portion of the fees get sent to the referrer during the transaction. **Only** exchange fees are eligible for referrers.

 ### Interest Rate